franciskershaw/game-of-fives/README.md

 | Option to play against a human player | 2 | 1
 | **Total** | 25 | 25

  From this reserach, I concluded that the features I wanted to implement into Game of Fives were mostly viable when compared to their necessity in this project.
 However, it became clear early on that I would not be able to add functionality allowing players to compete against other human players.
-While this would have been a really exciting prospect, it would have likely been beyond my current coding capabilities on comparitively not as important for the completion of my user journeys.
+While this would have been a really exciting prospect, it would have likely been beyond my current coding capabilities and comparitively not as important for the completion of my user journeys.

  ### Scope Plane

+Based on information I uncovered during the strategy plane, and considering any limitations of my current coding abilities, the features I decided were critical to include are as follows:

+#### Required functional specifications
+* Choice of difficulty setting
+* Explanation of the rules
+* Element of competition against another 'player'
+* Visible manifestation of current scores
+* Visible manifestation of historic wins vs losses record
+* A means of ending the game so that there is a victor

+#### Content requirements of these features
+* Game must load quickly

+#### Nice to haves
+* Sound effects
+* Background music during gameplay
+* Section that explains the real life drinking game rules

+### Structure Plane

+### Skeleton Plane

+### Surface Plane

+## Features

+### Existing features

+### Features left to implement

+## Technologies used

+## Git Commit Messages

+## Testing

+## Deployment

+## Cloning

+## Credits